vlazzarini/vlazzarini.github.io/_posts/2022-12-27-audio-clock.md

 ```

-A similar function is defined for the bass line; as before it applies
+A similar function is defined for the bass line; as before, it applies
 an interval to create a 12-tone sequence for musical movement,
 and splits the sound event into start and stop calls.
 A
 number of these sequences are primed with the current audio time